koeri-ch/min-finder/README.md

 This little project had the objective to find the negative pulses in a signal.
 It finds the minima that are below a certain threshold, being very fast on that.
 It is based on SciPy's peak-finding function, but it is different in two ways: it finds minima instead of maxima; and only applies the pulse-finding algorithm in parts of the waveform that are smaller than a threshold.
 The latter is responsible for making this function really fast, as it only applies the minimun-finding algorithm in the regions of the waveform which most likely contain the pulse we want.

-## The algorithm
+## How it works

-This function is based on SciPy Signal's peak-finding function.
-It works by taking samples of a waveform and, as it moves forward along, compares the current sample to all the following ones, until it realizes that the ahead sample is different than the current.
-When that is true, it will also compare the current sample to the previous one and then determine whether it falls into the category of a local minimum or not.
+This function is based on SciPy Signal's peak-finding function, but tweaked to find minima instead of maxima.
+It works by taking samples of a waveform and, as it moves forward along the waveform samples, compares the current one to all the succeding samples.
+When the first different succeding sample is found, it will compare the current sample with that one ahead and with the one immediately before, classifying the current sample as a minimum or not.
 However, while SciPy's function is much more robust and complete, min-finder only cares about the pulse height; it will firstly find the regions of the waveform that are below a certain threshold and apply the minimum-finding algorithm that such regions.
 This has the advantage of applying the algorithm only to a small size of the waveform, hence achieving faster performance.

 ## How to use it